jkerdreux-imt/dotfiles/README.md

 # Dotfiles

-This repo contains my configuration files for severals software.
+This repo contains my configuration files.
 The main goal is to share my configuration with others.

 This repo is an automatic extract from my [chezmoi](https://www.chezmoi.io/) repo (private).
-You can check out push.py to figure out how I do this.
+You can check out `push.py` to figure out how I do this.

 My main shell for years is [Fish](https://fishshell.com/).
 I don't use extra plugins for the look and feel.
 The prompt is made by myself that's all.
 I mainly